Safety and what's appropriate on stage

 • Scenes which mock people because of some personal characteristic such as sex, race, religion or mental or physical disability.

-Students won’t be penalised if their scenes include innappropriate material (unless we feel there is an intention to offend) but we may end a scene early.
+Students won’t be penalised if their scenes include inappropriate material (unless we feel there is an intention to offend) but we may end a scene early.
 This is partly to help the team out of what is often an awkward situation and partly to maintain the content level of the show.

 Wade Robinson